hyperionxt/social-network-API/README.md

 * Client side can implement login by google, the user model is ready for that.
 * Everything is modularized for re-use in other projects.
 * MongoDB Atlas.
+* Redis as cache db
+* Project dockerized.
+* Transactions

 ### Developing:
-* Updating and adding new Swagger doc
+* nginx, mailchimp and updating swagger doc

 ## More details: